Keeping Your Community Safe

 Again, this is where it’s important to be human and engage with the user to try and stop the behavior before you need to ban or kick them.

-- Create ways for users to report toxic or abusive behavior.
-Make sure your community feels they can come to you for help.
+- Enable Member Reporting: Make sure your community feels they can come to you for help.

-- Practice de-escalation and temporary bans or kicks.
-Foster a positive environment that allows for second chances and reform in your community.
+- Practice De-Escalation: Foster a positive environment that allows for second chances and reform in your community.
 The Time Out feature is a great tool to help.

 Keeping Your Community Safe